QCDIS/NaaVRE-website/Readiness-level-framework.md

 - These recommendations are partially based on ideas presented in the paper [Introducing the FAIR Principles for research software](https://www.nature.com/articles/s41597-022-01710-x), the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/), and [fair-software.eu](https://fair-software.eu/recommendations/license).

 ## Potential ToDos for LifeWatch VLIC
-To be able to cycle through the entire readiness cycle described here, LifeWatch VLIC needs to finish the following:
+To be able to cycle through the entire readiness cycle described here, LifeWatch VLIC needs to provide the following:
 - Make NaaVRE generate a persistent identifier and version number for containerized cells and executed workflows. https://github.com/QCDIS/projects_overview/issues/280
 - Choose a metadata standard for Virtual labs.  https://github.com/QCDIS/projects_overview/issues/275
+- Create recommendations on community standards for reading, writing and exchanging data in virtual labs.
+See github issue [#281](https://github.com/QCDIS/projects_overview/issues/281)
 - Create recommendations for testing: https://github.com/QCDIS/projects_overview/issues/274
 - Guideline for secret management https://github.com/QCDIS/projects_overview/issues/276
 - Determine a way of structuring files in a virtual lab git repository that allows publication of the user manual and documentation on NaaVRE.net.  https://github.com/QCDIS/projects_overview/issues/279